Kicksecure/security-misc/README.md

 - Raise the minimum address a process can request for memory mapping to 64KB to protect against kernel null pointer dereference vulnerabilities.

-- Increase the maximum number of memory map areas a process is able to utilize.
+- Increase the maximum number of memory map areas a process is able to utilize to 1,048,576.

 - Optional - Disallow registering interpreters for various (miscellaneous) binary formats based on a magic number or their file extension to prevent unintended code execution.